npoul/npoul.github.io/_pages/about.md

 Research
 ======
-My curent research focuses on computer vision, machine learning and their applications to human-computer interaction.
+My current research focuses on computer vision, machine learning and their applications to human-computer interaction.
 Specifically, I am working on eye tracking and gaze estimation with a single webcam.